CnCNet/xna-cncnet-client/Docs/Migration-INI.md

 ## Add `GameLobbyBase.ini`

 Skirmish game lobby used to be based on multiplayer game lobby.
 Now, skirmish and multiplayer lobbies share a new base layout instead.
-This file is the base layout of all game lobbies (skirmish, LAN, CnCNet). **Game options have been moved from `GameOptions.ini` to this file**.
+This file is the base layout of all game lobbies (skirmish, LAN, CnCNet).
+**Game options have been moved from `GameOptions.ini` to this file**.

-See example configuration below or in [YR mod base][mod_base].
+See example configuration below or in [YR mod base][mod_base]:

 <details>
 <summary>Click to show file content</summary>